node-ci/nci/README.md

 * modular approach, small core a lot of plugins (e.g. rest api, web interface - plugins, not core)
-* minimalistic system requirements (only node and scm clients are required, no external db)
+* modest system requirements (only node and scm clients are required, no external db)
 * pluginnable db storage (any [levelup](https://github.com/Level/levelup)
 backend could be used)